 The phrase "long-term care" refers to the help that people with chronic illnesses, disabilities or other conditions need on a daily basis over an extended period of time.
 The type of help needed can range from assistance with simple activities (such as bathing, dressing and eating) to skilled care that's provided by nurses, therapists or other professionals.

 Buying a long-term care insurance policy can be expensive, but there are steps you can take to make it more affordable and flexible.

-When all options are exhausted, you may look for an option to pay cash.
-Call us now for a brief consultation to find if Joynus is right fit for you and your family.
+When all options are exhausted, you may look into the option of paying privately.
+Call us for a brief consultation to see if Joynus Care is the right fit for you and your family.

 Medicaid waivers were created to provide the option of staying in the home or community instead of an institution or facility such as a nursing home.
 Choosing to stay in the home or community is not only more comfortable but has economic benefits as well.
 In Georgia, there are several Medicaid Waiver Programs for which our clients may be eligible.
 The largest programs are SOURCE, CCSP, ICWP, all of which are provided by Joynus Care.